alexcodeur77/edan/README.md

 Dash Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://github.com/dashpay/dash/tags) are created to indicate new official, stable release versions of Dash Core.
+[Tags](https://github.com/alexcodeur77/edan/tags) are created to indicate new official, stable release versions of Edan Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).